dgreenlee2015/practice-Greenlee/README.md

 ## Tables

+This is a table about people I would like or would have liked to meet.
+They are actors and authors.
+I find these people interesting.
+The table shows their name, the reason I would like to meet them, their birthday, and the date of their death (if they have died).

 | Name              | Reason                 | Birth | Death |
 | :---:             | :---:                  | :---: | :---: |